veekaybee/veekaybee.github.io/_posts/2017-02-22-being-a-woman-in-programming-in-the-soviet-union.md

 After two and half years of rigorous study using pencil and paper, we had six months of practice.
 Most of the time it was one of several scientific research institutes existed in Nizhny Novgorod.
 I went to an institute that was oriented towards the auto industry.

 I graduate with title "Programmer-Technician".
 Most of the girls from my class took computer operator jobs, but I did not want to settle.
-I continued my education at Lobachevsky State University, named after Lobachevsky, the famous Russian mathematician.
-Since I was taking evening classes, it took me 6 years to graduate.
+I continued my education at [Lobachevsky State University](http://eng.unn.ru/), named after [Lobachevsky](https://en.wikipedia.org/wiki/Nikolai_Lobachevsky), the famous Russian mathematician.
+Since I was taking evening classes, it took me six years to graduate.

 I wrote a lot about my first college because now looking back I realize that this is where I really learned to code and developed my programming skills.
 At the State University, we took a huge amount of unnecessary courses.
 The only useful one was professional English.
 After this course I could read technical documentation in English without issues.